How To Start Using Orchid With OXTFeb 20, 2020

 Every Orchid account requires an Ethereum wallet from which the account is funded.
 We recommend setting up a new Ethereum wallet for Orchid that is not associated with other Ethereum services you may use.
 We support a number of wallets, but some may work better than others depending on your setup.
 We recommend using the Metamask browser plugin to set up your Orchid account on a laptop or desktop.

-Our full list of suggested wallets:
+Our full list of tested wallets:

 - Metamask: Our recommendation is to use the Metamask Chrome plug-in from a laptop or desktop.